oracle-livelabs/apex/apex-professional-hol1/2-install-run-sample-application/2-hands-on-lab-01.md

 - Navigate through the major Components of Oracle APEX
 - Install and run a packaged application

-## Task 1: Describing the Major Components of APEX
+## Task 1: Major Components of APEX

 To log in to Oracle APEX, you need a Workspace Name, username, and the password created for that Workspace.
 In this hands-on lab, you log in to your Oracle APEX Workspace.